Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Experiments

-Fig. \ref{hyperparameters} (a) and (b) illustrates the effects of the number of $K_{GCN}$ and $K_{em}$, respectively.
-Specifically, $K_{em}$ is the number of terms of Chebyshev polynomial in embedding layers while $K_{GCN}$ is the number of terms in graph convolution layer (i.e. the size of vector $\mathbf{z}$).
-Fig. \ref{hyperparameters} (a) shows that the RMSE first decreases with the increasing $K_{GCN}$, then it tends to increase if $K_{GCN}$ continues to increase.
-This is because, more items of CPA can better learn the complex traffic situations of local neighbors, leading to higher ability of approximating traffic speed distribution of different road segments with diverse time granularity.
+{ Figure.\ref{sensi_analysis} (a) illustrates the effects of the number of $K_{GCN}$ and $K_{em}$.
+The results show that the RMSE first decreases with the increasing $K_{GCN}$, then it tends to increase if $K_{GCN}$ continues to increase.
+This is because, more items of CPA can better learn the complex traffic situations of local neighbors, leading to a higher ability of approximating traffic speed distribution of different road segments with diverse time granularity.
 As such, increasing $K_{GCN}$ improves the prediction performance when $K_{GCN}$ is relatively small.
-However, the prediction performance tends to degrade if the $K_{GCN}$ continue increases when $K_{GCN}$ exceeds 5.
-The main reasons is that the size of the model grows rapidly with redundant parameters, and the model becomes overfitting during training for the dataset.
-Similar trends of $K_{em}$ are observed from Fig. \ref{hyperparameters} (b).
+However, the prediction performance tends to degrade if the $K_{GCN}$ continues to increase when $K_{GCN}$ exceeds 5.
+The main reason is that the size of the model grows rapidly with redundant parameters, and the model becomes overfitting during training for the dataset.
+Similar trends are observed for parameter $K_{em}$.